image

 REGISTRATION

-Only pesticides that have been registered in Hong Kong may be freely distributed and used in Hong Kong.
-Under the Pesticides Register, maintained by the Director of Agriculture, Fisheries and Conservation, details of registered pesticides, including the active ingredient(s), concentration limit and permitted formulations, are entered.
-Individual products do not have to be registered as long as they contain the registered active ingredient and conform to the specified maximum concentration of active ingredient(s) and permitted formulation detailed in the register.
-The pesticide register is in two parts.
-Pesticides registered in Part I are ready-for-use domestic pesticides and those in Part II are all other pesticides.
-Application form and guidelines can be downloaded here.
+Under section 4 of the Ordinance, the Director of Agriculture, Fisheries and Conservation (DAFC) shall maintain a register of pesticides.
+Only pesticides that have been registered in Hong Kong may be distributed in accordance with a Pesticides Licence and used in Hong Kong.
+Under the Pesticides Register, details of registered pesticides, including the active ingredient(s), concentration limit and permitted formulations, are entered.
+Individual products do not have to be registered as long as they contain the registered active ingredient and conform to the specified maximum concentration of active ingredient(s) and permitted formulation detailed in the Pesticides Register.

 CONTROL OF INERT INGREDIENTS

-The Pesticides Ordinance empowers the Director of Agriculture, Fisheries and Conservation to prohibit or regulate the use of certain inert ingredients designated to be of toxicological concern.
-A list of such inert ingredients will be published in the Gazette when officially designated to be of toxicological concern.
-No person may manufacture, import, supply or retail any pesticide containing a prohibited or regulated inert ingredient unless he/she has already been granted approval by the Director.
+Section 13A of the Ordinance empowers DAFC to prohibit or control the use of certain inert ingredients designated to be of toxicological concern.
+A list of such inert ingredients to be published by notice in the Gazette when they are designated to be of toxicological concern.

 PESTICIDE LICENCES